-After people learn about the money jars system, I get a few who say, “I like the idea of dividing my money up into different jars but I hate using cash.
+After learning about the money jars system that I teach, I get a few who say, “I like the idea of dividing my money up into different jars but I don’t like to use cash.“

 I’m not a big fan of using cash either.
-To be honest, I don’t.
+To be honest, I don’t use cash.

 OPEN ONE CHECKING ACCOUNT

-I encourage you to first start out using actual jars — even if you don’t like using cash.
+I encourage you to start out using actual jars—even if you don’t like using cash.
 You can get started dividing up $100 or less.
-Physically doing the act is very powerful.

 OPEN FIVE SAVINGS ACCOUNTS